taryneaaa/OIM3641_F26/README.md

 Hi, I'm Tarynea!
 I'm an undergrad at Babson finishing up a B.S. in Business with a concentration in **Tech Entrepreneurship and Data Analytics** (expected Dec 2026).
 I've spent most of my internships and coursework in analytics and strategy — Power BI dashboards, SQL, SAP, market research — and this class is my first real hands-on dive into building with LLM APIs, so expect this repo to get more interesting (and probably messier) as the term goes on.

-Outside the classroom I'm VP of Clubs & Organizations for Student Government, VP of Events for the Babson Consulting Association, and a tutor at the Math Resource Center.

 ## Skills & Tools

 **Languages**